Updates from the Centre

 We acknowledge the traditional custodians of the various lands on which we work throughout Australia.

-We pay our respects to the Elders – past, present and emerging – and the youth who are working towards a brighter tomorrow.
+We pay our respects to the Elders – past and present – and the youth who are working towards a brighter tomorrow.

 The Centre’s Indigenous Strategy, “Looking Back, Moving Forward”, can be accessed here.

-The Australian Pro Bono Centre is grateful for the funding support it receives from the governments of the Commonwealth and all states and territories, and the in-kind support it receives from the Commonwealth Attorney-General’s Department, Australian Government Solicitor, private firms, volunteers and the Faculty of Law & Justice at UNSW Sydney, which includes the use of the Faculty’s premises and facilities and support from student interns.
+The Australian Pro Bono Centre is grateful for the funding support it receives from the governments of the Commonwealth and all states and territories, and the in-kind support it receives from private firms, volunteers and the Faculty of Law & Justice at UNSW Sydney, which includes use of the Faculty’s premises and facilities and support from student interns.

 The Australian Pro Bono Centre is registered as a charity with the ACNC.